-This tutorial will demonstrate how to make a box plot in excel.
-Box plot is another way of presenting statistical data for better visualization.
+This tutorial will demonstrate how to make a box plot in Excel.
+The box plot is another way of presenting statistical data for better visualization.
 It helps to compare different values and understand how they are distributed throughout the dataset.
-Setting a box plot is helpful for various purposes such as summarizing different variations of a large dataset, comparing multiple distributions, showing outliners, indicating symmetry and skewness to a degree, etc. So, learning how to make a box plot in excel is essential.
+Setting a box plot is helpful for various purposes such as summarizing different variations of a large dataset, comparing multiple distributions, showing outliners, indicating symmetry and skewness to a degree, etc. So, learning how to make a box plot in Excel is essential.

 What Is Box Plot?

 A box plot is a way of representing different numbers graphically.
 It can be drawn vertically or horizontally.
 It mainly works with 5 sets of numbers: Minimum, First Quartile, Median (also known as the second Quartile), Third Quartile, and Maximum.
 The values in a vertical box are explained below.

 - Minimum: It indicates the smallest value in the dataset.

 - First Quartile: It is displayed as the 25th percentile of the dataset and It stays between a minimum value and the median of the dataset.